Malachov/Awesome-python-md-documentation-cheatsheet/languages/python.md

 Or you can make account on [readthedocs](https://readthedocs.org/) - It's free.
 And the documentation will be automatically made on every github push to master.

+**Formating **

+Inline code is like `some code` or ``another code``

+If you use one bacticks around, it will have grey background.
+If you will use double backticks around, it will be also formated as code.

 ### Tests
 #### Pytest